Water Industry

 NAWC members invest in the communities they serve.

-Regulated water companies contribute to local economies by paying federal and state income taxes, local property taxes, and permit fees for projects, providing valuable government revenue.
+Regulated, private water companies contribute to local economies by paying federal and state income taxes, local property taxes, and permit fees for projects, providing valuable government revenue.

 Environmental stewardship